 BeamOffset

-<beamoffset y=?? />
+<beamoffset y="" />

-Raises or lowers the point that beams are drawn to/from objects (as drawn via the <beam obj1 obj2 ... command).
+Raises or lowers the point that beams are drawn to/from objects (as

-draws to an object's defined origin point.
-However, many vehicle object definitions start at y=0.0
+command normally draws to an object's defined origin point.
+However,

-(where the tires meet the road), and work upward from there.
-If left alone, beams will be drawn to
+the road), and work upward from there.
+If left alone, beams will be

-the bottom of the object, and will often be obscured by terrain.
-Instead, you may wish the beam to be
+drawn to the bottom of the object, and will often be obscured by

-drawn toward the top of the vehicle, where the antenna is.
-Accomplish this by providing a positive Y offset.
+the vehicle, where the antenna is.
+Accomplish this by providing a

+positive Y offset.
 This is a global offset.

 Conical Beams between objects -